cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 ## Update On Value Changed Events

-With the `ImageClassifierOpenVINO` component added, we can update the On Value Changed events for the `WebcamToggle`, `WebcamDropdown`, `OpenVINOModelDropdown`, `OpenVINODevicelDropdown` objects.
+With the `ImageClassifierOpenVINO` component added, we can update the On Value Changed events for the `WebcamToggle`, `WebcamDropdown`, `OpenVINOModelDropdown`, and `OpenVINODevicelDropdown` objects.

 **Update the `WebcamToggle` On Value Changed Event**